tymyrddin/purple/source/docs/distribution-networks/observable-semantics/network-and-time/timing-and-synchronisation-anomalies.md

 evidence.
 A log file that shows a modification date later than the events it contains indicates the file was edited after the events were recorded.

+## Drift or a hand on the clock

+A timestamp that will not line up has mostly innocent causes: a clock left to drift, an NTP sync lost, a daylight-saving transition mishandled.
+Each leaves its own reading.
+The NTP log carries an explained adjustment where a clock was reset in the open; an unexplained shift that also contradicts other systems is the one that reads as manipulation.
+A daylight-saving fault shows in one system where it is misconfigured and in all systems where the configuration is simply shared, so the spread across systems tells a bug from an edit.
+And because grid frequency is a physical property no internal clock controls, a system whose timestamps are in doubt can be checked against the frequency it recorded: a clock running slow or fast betrays itself there, where an NTP log alone might not.

+A few hundred milliseconds of skew is ordinary, drift is tolerated up to minutes and the clocks shift twice a year for daylight saving, so only a divergence beyond the systems' own precision, or one no clock event explains, reads as more than housekeeping.
+The off timestamp, two origins:

+    A SYSTEM'S TIMESTAMPS ARE OFF
+    ─────────────────────────────
+                    DRIFT OR MISCONFIG        │  MANIPULATION
+    NTP log         an explained adjustment   │  an unexplained shift other systems   agree once corrected      │  contradict it DST error       one system, or all alike  │  not the pattern grid frequency  matches                   │  betrays a slow or fast clock

 *Last updated: 13 July 2026*